PAIN MANAGEMENT

 anymore!”

-produces hormones.
-Heard about a computer box without a
+hormones.
+Heard about a computer box without a processor?

-processor?
 Not me.
-The box doesn’t do a thing without the
+The box doesn’t do a thing without the processor, that

-processor, that what’s life is, isn’t it, all those transmitters
+what’s life is, isn’t it, all those transmitters circulating within

-circulating within your body, sending millions of messages
+your body, sending millions of messages every millisecond.

 For plain old pain, your knees hurting from running on the